openstack/heat-specs/specs/liberty/support-to-generate-hot-templates.rst

 Work Items
 ----------

-* Update the heat API to support passing an new option specifying the required template type.
+* Update the heat API to support passing a new option specifying the required template type.
 Return the cfn template if not specify the new option.
 * Update python-heatclient to expose this new option.